RPC copy-many-to-one

 # Failed example

-The following example shows failed copy-many-to-one RPC.
-One of the source paths points to non-existing schema node ('invalid:invalid').
+This example shows a failed copy-many-to-one RPC operation.
+One of the source paths points to a non-existing schema node (invalid:invalid).

 RPC Request